Kia's new EV4 hatch is here to take on the VW ID 3 - or you can have it as a saloon... | Autocar

 Details of the interior remain under wraps, but the EV4 concept revealed in 2023 gives a good idea of what to expect, with a sleek, minimalist dashboard topped by a wraparound digital display, a step-through front cabin and a focus on upmarket textiles throughout.

-The EV4 will be fully detailed on 27 February at Kia's annual EV Day showcase, where it will also reveal a concept for the EV2, a sub-four-metre electric hatchback that will take on the Volkswagen ID 2 and Renault 5 next year, with a start price of around £25,000.
+The EV4 will be fully detailed on 27 February at Kia's annual EV Day showcase, where it will also reveal a concept previewing the EV2, a sub-4m hatch that will take on the Renault 5 from next year, with a starting price of around £25,000.

 Add your comment